 - R. G. Lyons (2003), pastor, the Church without Walls, Birmingham, Alabama

 - Tyler Mayfield (2002), A. B. Rhodes Associate Professor of Old Testament, Louisville Seminary, Kentucky

 - R. Albert Mohler, Jr. (1980), president, Southern Baptist Theological Seminary, Louisville, Kentucky

 - Rob Pacienza (2003), lead pastor, Coral Ridge Presbyterian Church, Fort Lauderdale, Florida

-- April L. Robinson (1993), minister to students, Samford University
+- April L. Robinson (1993), Assistant Vice President for Student Development and Support, Samford University

 - Chris Thomas (2006), pastor, First Baptist Church of Williams, Alabama